 Planning a trip to France and want to be prepared?
 Get my eGuide (just a few bucks for a limited time!) >>

 Finally, don’t think you need to have it all figured out before you move abroad.
 I sure didn’t.
 I’m prone to getting easily overwhelmed and I wasn’t on top of everything 100% before I moved to France.
 Living abroad doesn’t just work out for the special few who do everything right ahead of time.
+But do take my list of reasons not to live in France seriously.

 My French wasn’t perfect.
 I wasn’t rich.
 I didn’t know everything about visas and taxes.
 I wasn’t the 100% confident best version of myself.
 I didn’t research everything I should have.
 But I made it.
 I’m still here.